CS680-SE/Implementing-Test-Case-Selection-using-BPSO-BFFA/README.md

 <br /><br />
 # Datasets <br />
 ## Adaptive Test Case Selection - Data Sets
-These dataset contain information on test case executions and results from the past.
+This dataset contains information on test case executions and results from the past.
 It can be used to assess test case priority and selection methods, as well as identify test cases that are most likely to fail on their next run.The duration of a test case's execution, its most recent execution time, and the outcomes of its most recent executions are used to define it.
 <br /><br />It's open source dataset named **ABB Paint Control**
  , We can introduce it as follows: <br /><br />